GovTechSG/vault-utils/README.md

 some reason, want to check the keys into source control.
 You can consider using the [`kms-aes`](https://github.com/GovTechSG/kms-aes/) utilities to encrypt your unseal keys with KMS if you use AWS.

+## Unseal Vault via Prompts

+The `unseal-prompt.yml` playbook prompts for one unseal token to unseal every Vault server in your inventory.
+You might want to read up the [concepts](https://www.vaultproject.io/docs/concepts/seal.html) regarding sealing and unsealing a Vault server.
+You should run this playbook as many times as needed.

+This playbook should not be executed locally, especially if your Vault remote endpoint is behind a load balancer.

+By default, the playbook assumes the following:

+- The Vault server does not enforce client TLS authentication
+- A human is manually executing the playbook to provide the unseal key.

+If these assumptions do not hold, you can modify the playbook accordingly and change the variables for the roles.

+You will then need to configure the following variables:

+- `address`: Address of the Vault server for the CLI to connect to.
+- `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
+Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
+- `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
+This is not recommended.